charlotte-le/charlotte-le.github.io/content/experience.md

 <h4 style = "text-indent: 20px; font-size: 18px"> Snoonu – Software Engineer Intern </h4>
 <p style = "padding-left: 20px;">
-Snoonu is projected to be Qatar's first unicorn after raising $5 million in its Series A round.
+Snoonu is a technology company focusing on e-commerce services.
+It is projected to be Qatar's first unicorn.
 I worked with .NET and Apache Superset.